List of Twelve Kingdoms characters: Ikuya Asano

-Asano eventually becomes part of a group of Shusei and works for them as they traveled through the kingdoms.
-However, being in a completely alien country and lacking the ability to speak or understand the language, the strain has taken a toll on his sanity.
+Asano eventually becomes part of a group of Shusei and works for them as they traveled through the kingdoms, but being in a completely alien country and lacking the ability to speak or understand the language, the strain has taken a toll on his sanity.
 He ends up travelling with Suzu and her friend Seishuu during their journey to Kei, though they are separated afterward.

 As he continues to lose his mind, Asano questions the reason he was ever brought to Kou and seemingly can't find a reason for his life to go on.
 He finally finds Youko again, and she tells him about her adventures and how she's decided to stay and fight for Kei.
-She asks him to work for her and the resistance, and he accepts as his last chance of redemption.
-However, while performing a mission for them, he is fatally stabbed by an enemy and loses consciousness in Shoukei's arms before he dies of his injuries.
+She asks him to work for her and the resistance, and he accepts as his last chance of redemption, but while performing a mission for them, he is fatally stabbed by an enemy and loses consciousness in Shoukei's arms before he dies of his injuries.

 In the novels, Asano does not exist and Youko attends an all-girls school.